RobotML/RobotML-documentation/Glossary.rst

      ARROCAM is one of the existing Robotic middle-ware target that exists for the :term:`RobotML` JUNO flavour.
      This middle-ware is developped by EFFIDENCE company.
 More information is available following `www.effidence.com <http://www.effidence.com>`_

+   blender
+   BLENDER
+      **BLENDER** is an open-source tool trying to provide the capabilities to model and animate 3D objects.
+It is very powerful and can be compared to existing 3D modeller such as `MAYA <http://www.autodesk.fr/products/autodesk-maya/overview>`_ .
+More information on the `BLENDER website <http://www.blender.org>`_

    BRICS
      **BRICS** stands for **B**\ est p\ **R**\ actice in robot \
      **ICS***\ .
 It is an European project which goals are overlapping PROTEUS project.
 More information can be found followin `http://www.best-of-robotics.org/